Lunar rover

 A lunar rover or Moon rover is a space exploration vehicle designed to move across the surface of the Moon.
-The Apollo Program's Lunar Roving Vehicle was driven on the Moon by members of three American crews, Apollo 15, 16, and 17.
-Other rovers have been partially or fully autonomous robots, such as the Soviet Union's Lunokhods and the Chinese Yutus.
-Three countries have had operating rovers on the Moon: the Soviet Union, the United States and China.
-An Indian mission failed while Japan and Greece currently have planned missions.
+The Apollo program's Lunar Roving Vehicle was driven on the Moon by members of three American crews, Apollo 15, 16, and 17.
+Other rovers have been partially or fully autonomous robots, such as the Soviet Union's Lunokhods, Chinese Yutus, Indian Pragyan, and Japan's LEVs.
+Five countries have had operating rovers on the Moon: the Soviet Union, the United States, China, India, and Japan.